Welcome!

 QSO host nebulae turbulence

-Chen et al. 2023, ApJ submitted: In this paper we use an ensemble sample of eight quasar nebulae at z≈0.5–1.
+Chen et al. 2024, ApJ: In this paper we use an ensemble sample of eight quasar nebulae at z≈0.5–1.
 The VSFs measured for all eight nebulae are best explained by subsonic turbulence in the cool gas, which in turn strongly suggests that the gas is dynamically coupled to the hot ambient medium.
 We also found that the turbulent heating rate in the QSO nebulae are around 1000 times higher than that in cool gas clumps probed in absorption. .

 Empirical constraints on the turbulence in QSO host nebulae from velocity structure function measurements